ths-lund-fullstack-2024/2024-11-05-array-methods-advanced-objects/README.md

 }
 ```

 Dot-notation doesn't work in this case and that is because `key` here is a dynamic value that changes in every iteration, and the value is the actual string value of the given key that is currently iterated over.
 When we use dot-notation, it looks for a property in a literal sense, which means the property `key` must exist on the object which it doesn't.
+Hence we must use the array-like-syntax.

 ## Object Methods